ishahid007/alzura/README.md

 1. Clone or download this repository.
 2. Run `composer install` to install dependencies.
-3. Pending (CSV and DB reader for now).
+3. Pending (CSV and DB reader for now)

 ## Directory Structure